Rosettea/Hilbish/docs/api/hilbish/hilbish.runner.md

 </a>
 </h4>

-Executes cmd with a runner.
-If runnerName isn't passed, it uses the user's current runner.
+Executes `cmd` with a runner.
+If `runnerName` is not specified, it uses the default Hilbish runner.
 #### Parameters
 `cmd` **`string`**